codecov/codecov-javascript-bundler-plugins/.changeset/shy-turtles-shout.md

 "@codecov/webpack-plugin": patch
 ---

-Add in new Remix plugin
+Add in new Remix Vite plugin